Pictured: Black Storyville Baby Dolls

 Most original baby dolls formed groups and collected dues.
 Some had men and cross dressers who joined in the merriment.
 It was a form of benevolence.
 Often groups competed with each other.
 The women smoked cigars, carried knives, and danced "raddy" to "Jass" music which would later known as Jazz.

-Aside from such programs as the annual Gritz Garters and Girdles Empowerment Luncheon, free sewing and dance classes, film screenings and panel discussions, the company serves as a resource for those in need.
+Aside from such programs as the annual Gritz Garters and Girdles Empowerment Luncheon, free sewing and dance classes, film screenings and panel discussions.

 Black Storyville has also updated the way baby dolls dress in maintaining the old but evolving into newer traditions of dress and style.
 Today they go to great lengths to design each costume.
 While still paying homage to the earlier dolls with the use of satin, they are more elaborate.
 Styles date between 1890s-1940s.

-Known for their hats, shoes, beadwork, tapestry, glitz, and glammour.
+Known for their hats, shoes, beadwork, tapestry, glitz, and glamour.